tomnil/tomnil.github.io/public/_/Linux/rpi/2017-11-28 How to setup a Windows Share (Samba) in Raspberry PI.md

----
-layout: article
-title: How to setup a Windows Share (Samba) in Raspberry PI
+# 2017-11-28 How to setup a Windows Share (Samba) in Raspberry PI
-description:
-date: 2017-11-28
-tags: rpi linux
-supertag: rpi
----

 ## How to setup a Windows Share (Samba) in Raspberry PI